 Dr. Tina B. Tessina, a Ph.D. holder as a psychotherapist and author, defines relationship mind games as maneuvers that people play to manipulate the other person in one way or t e other.
 As Dr. Tessina continues to argue, she posits that playing mind games can be positive or negative depending on the situation.

 While this may be true, it is also evident that some of the reasons for playing games are embedded in di honesty.
-As the recipient of these mind games, you may feel more negative than positive effects.
+You may feel more negative than positive effects as the recipient of these mind games.
 Let’s look at some mind games that people play that may undermine a healthy relationship.

 Sending Mixed Signals

-Commonly known as being hot and cold means treating your partn r with mixed signals.
-This could be showing loving affection one day and then shifting to complete indi ference the next day.
+Commonly known as being hot and cold, being hot and cold means treating your partner with mixed signals.
+For example, you could show loving affection one day and then shift to complete independence the next day.
 This is considered a mind game because the recipient does not get consistent treatment from the partner.

-Sending mixed signals can be detrimental even to a person with well- eveloped self-esteem.
-Sometimes they end up feeling like failures or as if they are lacking in on sector or the other.
+Sending mixed signals can be detrimental even to a person with well-developed self-esteem.
+Sometimes, they end up feeling like failures or as if they are lacking in one sector or the other.
 In worst-case scenarios, the recipient may lose interest or feel insecure that they cannot be in healthy relationships in the future.

 Breadcrumbing